kninad/kninad.github.io/index.md

 intelligence in general.

-When I am not into some reading or sleeping, I like to play football (soccer) and occasionally going on running/bicycling sessions.
-In order to be more "artistic" I am also trying to pick up sketching from the awesome website of [drawabox](https://drawabox.com/).
+When I am not into some reading or sleeping, I like to play football and occasionally running or bicycling.
+In order to be more artistic I am also trying to pick up sketching from the awesome website of [drawabox](https://drawabox.com/).

 Here are a few links for more "professional" information: